Future Dates to be announced

 Dive into the pristine waters of this island paradise in Micronesia.
 Discover the colorful alien world beneath the waves.
 Far from the usual vacation spots, this cluster of islands is known to scuba divers worldwide as the ultimate diving destination.

-When you aren’t diving enjoy the luxury of a five star resort accommodations.
+When you aren’t diving enjoy the luxury of five-star resort accommodations.
 We have garden view rooms for our group; upgrades to an ocean view room are available.
 We’ve even scheduled in some time for you to get out and explore the island, or relax and use the spa facilities.
 Come take a Palau gay scuba diving holiday!

 Day 1: Arrival